Sahar Khalifeh: Biography

-Sahar Khalifeh was born in Nablus, Palestine, the fifth of eight girls in her family.
+Sahar Khalifeh was born in Nablus, British Mandate Palestine, the fifth of eight daughters.
 Khalifeh reflects “I learned that I was a member of a miserable, useless, worthless sex.
 From childhood, I was taught to prepare myself for the risks associated with being a woman.”

 In childhood, Khalifeh found creative outlets like reading, writing, and painting.
-She was married off against her will shortly after finishing high school in Amman.
+She was married off against her will shortly after finishing high school in Amman, Jordan.
 She describes her 13-year marriage as “miserable and devastating” and did not write during this period.
 She once again found refuge in books: “I indulged, just like anybody else in the educated Arab world, in the existentialist movement and existential intellectualism.
 Until the Occupation took place, I continued to be an existentialist.”

-After the 1967 defeat and subsequent occupation of the West Bank, Khalifeh began writing again.
+After the 1967 defeat of Jordan and subsequent Israeli occupation of the West Bank, Khalifeh began writing again.
 She began with “resistance poetry”, inspired by the works of Mahmoud Darwish before breaking from the limited female narratives typical in resistance literature.
 Her first novel, After the Defeat, followed the interactions of families in a Nablus apartment building after the war.
 The only manuscript of this novel was confiscated by Israeli authorities and never published.
-Khalifeh continued writing and her first novel, We Are Not Your Slaves Any Longer, was published in 1974, followed by her best-known novel in 1976.
+Khalifeh continued writing and We Are Not Your Slaves Any Longer, was published in 1974, followed by her best-known novel, Wild Thorns, in 1976.
 Wild Thorns explored class nuances under Israeli occupation.
 She published The Sunflower in 1980 as a sequel to Wild Thorns to focus on female narratives that were largely absent from the original story.

-Khalifeh obtained her Bachelor of Arts degree in English from Birzeit University.
-In her autobiography, A Novel for My Story, she describes beginning life as a University student at the age of thirty-two alongside two other middle-aged friends from Nablus.
-She continued her education in the U.S., receiving a Fulbright scholarship to complete her MA in English from the University in North Carolina Chapel Hill.
-She received her Ph.D. in Women’s studies and American literature from the University of Iowa.
-She returned to Nablus in 1988 after the start of the first intifada and began writing Bab al-Saha (Passage to the Plaza), a novel depicting women’s lives against the background of the Intifada.
-In 1988 Khalifeh also founded the Women’s Affairs Center in Nablus.
+In her autobiography, A Novel for My Story, she describes beginning life as a university student at the age of thirty-two alongside two other friends from Nablus.

+She continued her education in the U.S., receiving a Fulbright scholarship to complete her MA in English from the University of North Carolina Chapel Hill.
+She received her Ph.D. in Women's studies and American literature from the University of Iowa.
+She returned to Nablus in 1988 after the start of the first intifada and began writing Bab al-Saha (Passage to the Plaza), a novel depicting women's lives against the background of the Intifada.
+In 1988, Khalifeh also founded the Women's Affairs Center in Nablus.
 She describes her work with women in Nablus in an interview with Penny Johnson “I didn't bring an image of an institution from abroad.
 I learned from ‘reality.’”
 Khalifeh has since opened Women’s Affairs Center branches in Gaza City, West Bank, and Amman, Jordan.